Pritesh-Gaykar/Basic_Docker_Project/README.md

 # 🚀 TestApp - Dockerized Web Application

 This project contains a simple web application called **TestApp**, containerized using Docker.
 The goal of this project is to demonstrate containerization, image building, and running a service inside an isolated environment.
+The application is present in the master branch.

 ---